Surya-sumit/Mess-Leave-Calculater/README.md

 # Mess-Leave-Calculater
-it helps to calculate the leaves i took from Mess
+it helps to calculate the leaves youtook from Mess